PRE-3: Institutional Boundary – version 2.2

 During the reporting process, however, if you find it impossible to include a building or feature in a credit due to data limitations, you may exclude it as long as you document the rationale for doing so in the public Notes field.

 In addition, if circumstances warrant it, you may establish different boundaries for different sections of STARS as long as:

-- You provide a detailed explanation of the different boundaries used and when they apply, along with a justification for why different boundaries were necessary (to be reported in IC-1).
+- You provide a detailed explanation of the different boundaries used and when they apply, along with a justification for why different boundaries were necessary under the descriptive fields of the Institutional Boundary credit.

 - You use consistent boundaries within any given subcategory of STARS to the extent possible.
 For example, if you count satellite students in one Curriculum credit, you should do so in all Curriculum credits.